Which of the following accounts has a normal credit balance under... | Study Prep in Pearson+

 1

-Understand the concept of normal balances in double-entry accounting: Assets and expenses typically have a normal debit balance, while liabilities, equity, and revenue accounts usually have a normal credit balance.
+Understand the concept of normal balances: In accounting, each account type has a normal balance, which is the side (debit or credit) that increases the account.
+Assets and expenses normally have debit balances, while liabilities, equity, and revenue accounts normally have credit balances.

-Identify the nature of each account listed: Supplies, Prepaid Insurance, and Accounts Receivable are asset accounts, which normally carry debit balances.
+Identify the nature of each account listed: Accounts Receivable and Supplies are asset accounts, Prepaid Insurance is also an asset account, and Unearned Revenue is a liability account.

-Recognize that Unearned Revenue is a liability account because it represents money received before services are performed or goods are delivered.
+Recall that asset accounts (like Accounts Receivable, Supplies, and Prepaid Insurance) normally have debit balances because they represent resources owned by the company.

-Recall that liability accounts have a normal credit balance, meaning increases are recorded on the credit side and decreases on the debit side.
+Recognize that Unearned Revenue is a liability account representing money received before services are performed or goods are delivered, so it normally has a credit balance.

-Conclude that among the options, Unearned Revenue is the account with a normal credit balance.
+Conclude that among the options, Unearned Revenue is the account with a normal credit balance under accrual accounting.

 Watch next